nathansmith-hub/ai-agent/README.md

 # ai-agent

-AI-agent is my third [Boot.dev](https://www.boot.dev) project

-An LLM-powered command-line program capable of reading, updating, and running Python code using the Gemini API.
+This is my third Boot.dev project, an LLM-powered command-line tool that can read, update, and run Python code using the Gemini API.

-A basic implementation designed to demonstrate concepts related to large language models (LLMs), agent-based coding tools, and working with Python code execution across multiple directories.
+It's a basic implementation that demonstrates concepts around large language models, agent-based coding tools, and executing Python code across multiple directories.